mozilla/pdf.js/README.md

 globally (see also [gulp's getting started](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md#getting-started)):

     $ npm install -g gulp-cli

+On MacOS, you might need to first install some things with brew:

+    $ brew install pango cairo pixman

 If everything worked out, install all dependencies for PDF.js: